joklek/rentbot/Readme.md

 mvnw -DskipTests=true package
 ```

-5. Create configuration file.
-Simply copy `config.example.yml` to a new file `config.yml` and edit accordingly.

-6. Run it as you prefer, I have script like this
+4. Run it as you prefer, I have script like this

 ```sh
 @echo off